srajmichael/accessibility-tabbing-focus/README.md

 # accessibility-tabbing-focus
-Quick way to highlight focused element for accessibility.
-Only highlights element when tabbed to.
+A quick way to highlight a focused element for accessibility.
+Only highlights an element when being tabbed to.
+Intended to assist in the focused element aspect of ADA compliance that requires focused elements to be displayed as focused for users using the keyboard for navigation.
+The focus highlight will only show if tabbing through elements and will not display with other DOM interaction.